-1. Why should I join the association?
+- Why should I join the association?

 One of the primary reasons people join is the multitude of open play sessions we offer.
-Our association has a members only section of our website that provides access to our Organized Play section.
-The association hosts 15 to 20 2-hour sessions weekly (weather permitting) where members can play doubles.
-The Organized Play page lists all of these sessions along with the date, time and location.
+Our club has a member only section within our website that provides access to a variety of content available only to current members including our schedule listed on the Organized Play page.
+The club hosts 20+ 2-hour outdoor sessions weekly (weather permitting) where members can play doubles.
+The Organized Play page lists all these sessions along with the date, time, and location.
 We furnish the nets, balls and a first aid kit.
 A volunteer session coordinator works to set up, manage and take down the equipment with the assistance of the attending members.
-We communicate when the sessions have to be cancelled or postponed due to weather or other circumstances.
-We also offer specific communications on what our activities are and news about Pickleball in our community.
+We communicate when the sessions must be cancelled or postponed due to weather or other circumstances.
+We also offer specific communications via both our website and a mobile application about our activities and news about Pickleball in our community.

-2. Can non-members play during your open play sessions?
+- Can non-members play during your open play sessions?

 As an association we like to be hospitable to people who are not members in hopes that if they live in the area, they will become a member.
 We also get some friends or relatives of members from out of town who are looking for games or finding out more about the game and we try to extend the courtesy of letting them play with us.
 It is up to the volunteer session coordinators to determine whether they will accept non-members.
 Overall, we try to be welcoming to non-members as best we can.